-Carefully remove the MS Series inverter/charger from its shipping container and inspect all contents.
+Carefully remove the ME Series inverter/charger from its shipping container and inspect all contents.
 Verify the following items are included:

-- The MS inverter/charger
+- The ME inverter/charger

-- Red and black DC terminal covers with Phillips screws
+- Red and black DC terminal covers with Phillips screws •

-- AC access cover with two Phillips screws
+- AC access cover with two Phillips screws •

-- Two 5/16" Kep or Flange nuts (installed on the DC terminals)
+- Two 5/16" Kep or Flange nuts (installed on the DC terminals) •

-- Battery Temperature Sensor
+- Battery Temperature Sensor •

-- Warning label
+- Warning label •

-- MS Series owner's manual
+- ME Series Owner's Manual .

 If items appear to be missing or damaged, contact your authorized Magnum Energy dealer or Magnum Energy.
-If at all possible, keep your shipping box to help protect your inverter from damage if it ever needs to be returned for service.
+If at all possible, keep your shipping box.
+It will help protect your inverter from damage if it ever needs to be returned for service.
 Save your proof-of-purchase as a record of your ownership; it will also be needed if the unit should require in-warranty service.